Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Introduction

-As yet, no mathematical framework has been developed to have a fundamental understanding of the following features of QPT: (i) QPT are governed by coherent quantum fluctuations resulted from Heisenberg's uncertainty principle, leading to an abrupt change in the ground state properties of a many body system \cite{Vojta2000,Osterloh2002,Jacob2002,Vojta2003, vidal2003,vedral2008,subir,carr2011,batrouni} and the transition from one quantum phase to another is brought about due to the changes in the external parameter of the system. (ii) As like classical phase transition, at quantum critical point (QCP), there are long-range correlations in the system \cite{Vojta2003,subir,carr2011} and strongly entangled \cite{vedral2008,cardy2006}.
-Hence, it is expected that quantum entanglement across regions may play crucial role at QCP \cite{Osterloh2002,Nielsen2002,vidal2003,Larsson2005}.
+Quantum field theory plays a crucial role in understanding some of the interesting features of low-temperature condensed matter systems \cite{wen2004quantum,fradkinbook}.
+More importantly, it is well studied in the case of quantum phase transitions (QPTs)--- transitions at absolute zero --- where the abrupt change in the ground state properties of many body systems is governed by coherent quantum fluctuations resulting from the Heisenberg uncertainty principle \cite{hertz1976-PRB,sondhi1997rmp,Senthil2004-science,Vojta2000,Osterloh2002,Jacob2002,Vojta2003, vidal2003,vedral2008,subir,carr2011,batrouni}.
+The transition from one quantum phase to another is brought about due to the changes in the external parameter $(P)$ of the system described by the Hamiltonian $H(P)$.
+As like classical phase transition, at quantum critical point (QCP), there are long-range correlations in the system \cite{Vojta2003,subir,carr2011} and that the state of the system is strongly entangled \cite{vedral2008,cardy2006}.
+Hence, it is expected that quantum entanglement across regions may play a crucial role at QCP \cite{Osterloh2002,Nielsen2002,vidal2003,Larsson2005}.

-To overcome the complexity of the interactions underlying QPTs, theoretical work has focused on one-dimensional quantum systems \cite{subir,carr2011,vedral2008,Giamarchi}.
-In this work, we study the effect of higher derivative field theories and provide concrete example of a QPT which lies outside the LGW paradigm.
-The interesting features of the model are as follows: (i) It corresponds to free field theory and hence one can compute all the relevant quantities analytically. (ii) Usually, phase transitions are associated with non-linear terms however, the current model shows QPT due to linear, higher derivative terms. (iii) At QCP, long range interactions change the ground state properties of the many body system. (iv) The celebrated entanglement entropy-area law is valid for systems having local interactions~\cite{unanyan2005, Barthel2006, eisert2007}.
-We show yet another violation of area law for the case of next-to-next-to-next nearest neighbor interactions leading to QPT.
+In order to overcome the complexity of the interactions underlying QPTs, theoretical work has focused on one-dimensional quantum systems \cite{subir,carr2011,vedral2008,Giamarchi}.
+In this work, we study the effect of next-to-next-to-next nearest neighbor (NNN) coupling terms on the quantum fluctuations.
+More specifically, we consider a two-dimensional model that corresponds to NNN coupling terms on a lattice.
+Interesting features of the model are as follows: (i) It corresponds to the Hamiltonian of a system of coupled harmonic oscillator and hence one can compute all the relevant quantities analytically. (ii) The celebrated entanglement entropy-area law is valid for systems having local interactions~\cite{unanyan2005, Barthel2006, eisert2007}.
+We show violation of area law due to the presence of NNN coupling terms on a lattice. (iii) The dynamical critical exponent --- a quantity that measures the scaling anisotropy between space-time variables --- for our model is $z=3$.
+This needs to be contrasted with the quantum Lifshitz transitions \cite {revaz1999prb,fradkin2004ap,fradkinbook} where the dynamical critical exponent is $z=2$ and QCP is conformally critical \cite{fradkin2006prl,fradkin2009jpa}.